 Volume III was initiated in parallel, but is logically dependent on the technical work contained in Volume II, and will necessarily be completed and presented as part of the roadmap special publication in a subsequent release.

-The comment period on the draft NIST Cloud Computing Security Reference Architecture (NIST SP 500-299) is now open.
-Comment period closes on July 12, 2013, EOB.
-Please follow this link to the Security section of our Cloud Computing twiki for further details.
+The comment period on the draft NIST Cloud Computing Security Reference Architecture (NIST SP 500-299) is now closed.
+Here is a link to NIST SP 500-299, NIST Cloud Computing Security Reference Architecture (Draft).